jack-mil/bing-rewards/README.md

 * Use a mobile user agent to get mobile points (`--mobile`)
 * Configurable number of searches with `--count=`
 * All files are local, makes no http(s) requests
+* Sets user agent to appear as Edge Browser on Mobile or Desktop in Chrome!
-* Timings could be tweaked to speed up the automation
+* Timings can be tweaked to speed up the automation

 ## **Usage**
 ***